sm0k3/EzYTDL/README.md

 Easiest way to get started...

-1. If you Dont allready have it install Chocolaty from here: [chocolaty](https://chocolatey.org/) ps use the CMD method its easier :P
+1. If you Dont allready have it install Chocolaty from here: [chocolaty](https://chocolatey.org/)
+  --Note: use the CMD method its easier :P

 2. Get a working copy of FFProbe(FFMPEG for video conversion) and Youtube-DL(Manages the Actual YT Download) open a command promt or powershell window (AS ADMINISTRATOR) you allready did this once in step one